 Colors are a powerful element, not just in lettering but in art and design in general.
 Some color go really well together while other don’t.

-From a beginners perspective, color theory might seem as something advanced and complicated, which is exactly the reason i decided to craft this comprehensive guide that will easily help you understand the fundamentals of colors and how to use them properly (without making your eyes bleed)
+From a beginner’s perspective, the color theory might seem like something advanced and complicated, which is exactly the reason I decided to craft this comprehensive guide that will easily help you understand the fundamentals of colors and how to use them properly (without making your eyes bleed).